JosefinE7/MS2_SpaceStation/README.md

   - This section contains a png drawing of the ISS and an information section with general information about the ISS.

-* RT section
+* ISS Real Time section

   - This section contains two main elements: the first element is a Leaflet map that provides a live update of where the ISS is on a map, the second element provides the coordinates, altitude and velocity of the ISS in textform in real time.
+The rate limit requests are limited to roughly 1 per second.

 * Gallery section